 The visit commenced with an insightful presentation on the stark realities of climate change, delivered by experts from the American Center.
 Students were exposed to compelling data and visual representations, emphasizing the urgent need for global intervention.
-The engaging session sparked discussions on the role of individuals and communities in combating climate change.
+The engaging session sparked discussion the role of individuals and communities in combating climate change.

 A highlight of the day was an interactive discussion with climate scientists and researchers.
-Students had the opportunity to pose questions, gaining deeper insights into the intricate web of climate-related challenges.
-The session fostered a sense of responsibility among the NSS students, motivating them to actively contribute to sustainable practices.
+Students had the opportunity to pose questions, gaining deeper insights into the intricate were of climate-related challenges.
+The session fostered a sense presponsibility among the NSS students, motivating them to actively contribute to sustainable practices.

 The second part of the visit focused on the various activities and initiatives undertaken to combat climate change.
-The students were taken on a guided tour showcasing innovative technologies, renewable solutions, and energy infrastructure.
+The students were taken on a guided tour showcasing innovative technologies, renewable energy solutions, and green infrastructure.
 Demonstrations highlighted the importance of sustainable practices, inspiring the students to adopt ecofriendly habits in their daily lives.